AzureAD/azure-activedirectory-library-for-android/README.md

 ## Community Help and Support

 We leverage [Stack Overflow](https://stackoverflow.com/questions/tagged/adal) to work with the community on supporting Azure Active Directory and its SDKs, including this one!
 We highly recommend you ask your questions on Stack Overflow (we're all on there!)
 Also browse existing issues to see if someone has had your question before.

+## Submit Feedback
+We'd like your thoughts on this library.
+Please complete [this short survey.](https://forms.office.com/r/Xx9tB8g8R4)

 ## SSO and Conditional Access Support